Shipping Equipment and Materials to SLAC (see below for international export requirements for shipments from SLAC)

 Express packages are delivered to the SLAC Receiving Department at 10:00 AM Monday - Friday (excluding holidays), and subsequently delivered to the user facility.
 SLAC does not assume any liability for your equipment or materials.
 COD packages cannot be accepted.
 Due to a lack of storage space, we request that your equipment and/or materials not be sent more than one week before needed for set up for your scheduled experiment.
 Users also have option of having their package held for their pick up at FedEx/UPS.

 For a time sensitive delivery, contact SLAC Security.
 The package may be accepted at SLAC's main gate and the requester will be notified to pick up the item (bring your SLAC ID to pick up the item).

 Several carriers provide shipping services to/from SLAC, including Federal Express, Airborne Express, UPS and several trucking companies.
 Unless otherwise specified users are expected to assume full responsibility for the accuracy and cost of these shipments.

 Hazardous Materials Shipments

 Users should consult with a materials specialist at their home institution for instructions regarding the proper shipping and handling of hazardous materials.
 Supply an MSDS for all hazardous materials in shipment.
 All hazardous materials, including radioactive materials, shipped to or from SLAC must be packaged and handled according to U.S. Department of Transportation regulations, or IATA dangerous good regulations (as applicable) if being shipped from overseas.
 Shipments that fail to comply with these federally mandated regulations will be returned to the user's home institution unopened.
 See SSRL's Safety webpage for information and forms regarding transportation and handling of radioactive samples.

-International shipments can involve duty or taxes on items shipped.
+- International shipments can involve duty or taxes on items shipped.
+For international shipments, users are encouraged to work with their international shipping company to prepare a carnet and pay fees directly.
 We encourage users to retain a copy of their carnet and ensure that all shipping documents are accurate and consistent.
-For international shipments or freight forwarding, users are encouraged to work with TIGERS (USA) GLOBAL LOGISTICS and to prepare a carnet.